GluuFederation/docs-oxd-prod/3.1.2/sources/libraries/languages/python/index.md

 oxd-python can communicate with the oxd server via sockets or HTTPS.
 There is **no difference** in code--just toggle the `https_extension` configuration property.
 Sockets are used when the oxd server is running locally.

-Below are minimal configuration examples for sockets and https transport.
+Below are minimal configuration examples for sockets and HTTPS transport.
 The [sample.cfg](https://github.com/GluuFederation/oxd-python/blob/3.1.2/sample.cfg) file contains a full list of configuration parameters and sample values.

 !!!
 Note
-    The client hostname should be a valid hostname (FQDN), not a localhost or an IP Address
+    The client hostname should be a valid hostname (FQDN), not a localhost or an IP Address.

 **Configuration for oxd-server via sockets:**